 An example of an interrupt is a signal to stop Microsoft Word so that a PowerPoint presentation can gear up.

 - Interrupt is defined as to stop or cause something to stop for a period of time.

 An example of to interrupt is to cut off a person while she is speaking.

-Origin: ME interrupten < L interruptus, pp. of interrumpere, to break apart, break off < inter-, between + rumpere, to break: see rupture
+Origin: Middle English interrupten from Classical Latin interruptus, past participle of interrumpere, to break apart, break off from inter-, between plush rumpere, to break: see rupture

 verb in·ter·rupt·ed, in·ter·rupt·ing, in·ter·rupts verb, transitive